Ionization and temperature measurements in warm dense copper using x-ray absorption spectroscopy: Experimental Data and Analysis

 The relationship between the laser intensity and the measured shock breakout is shown in Figure \ref{fig:visar_exp}(f).
 The timing information is then used to fit the 1D HYDRA simulations with the scalar multiplier to the intensity.
 We found each drive configuration required its own multiplier to fit the VISAR timing, and these multipliers were used to predict the timing window for the two-sided symmetric drive experiments detailed in this study.
+The multipliers needed to scale HYDRA to match the measured shock timing were 0.75, 0.56, and 0.41 for the low-, mid-, and high-drive configurations, respectively, and these calibrated simulations directly informed the timing of the backlighter in the primary XAS experiments.